Beta-10/embedded-fuzzy-logic/readme.md

 Embedded Fuzzy Logic v0.30
 ==========================

-This is a simple fuzzy logic source code with Madamni fuzzy inference system (FIS), aiming for wide range of microcontroller's applications.
+This is a simple fuzzy logic source code with Mamdani fuzzy inference system (FIS), aiming for wide range of microcontroller's applications.
 The codings have been successfully built and executed on Programmable System on Chip (PSoC)5 by Cypress using gcc compiler.